 This guide is intended for postgraduate researchers and staff at the University of York, helping you to understand the range of Creative Commons legal tools available and the benefits and considerations for both creators and users of licensed works.

-Further guidance on how to comply with this policy and how it benefits your research is provided in our Research Publications and Open Access Policy Guide
+Further guidance on publishing your research and understanding funder and University policies is provided in our Open Access Publishing Practical Guide

 Every successful University of York PhD researcher is required to deposit their digital thesis in White Rose E-Theses Online, the University's open access repository where it will be made available to the general public (Policy on Research Degrees 13.3).